-Section 3.3 of this bill clarifies that the statutory provisions relating to legal representation in civil actions relating to the public duties or employment of such persons do not abrogate, alter or affect the immunity of such persons under other law.
+Section 3.3 of this bill clarifies that the statutory provisions relating to legal representation in civil actions relating to the public duties or employment of such persons do not abrogate, alter or affect the immunity of such persons under other

 Existing law establishes the crime of unlawful solicitation of legal business and provides that a person who commits this crime is guilty of a misdemeanor.
-(NRS 7.045) Section 8.3 of this bill revises the acts which constitute the crime of unlawful solicitation of legal business.
+(NRS 7.045) Section 8.3 of this bill revises the acts which constitute the crime of unlawful solicitation of legal business and provides that a second or subsequent violation of this crime is a gross misdemeanor.